Save travel time and money when you attend the NSF-Funded WomenTech Educators Online Training from the comfort of your own desk.

 - Ms. Milgram has testified before the U.S. Congress and appeared extensively in the news media.
 Her media appearances include CNN, Fox Morning News, C-Span and National Public Radio.
 She has been quoted in major news outlets such as The Washington Post, The Wall Street Journal, The Chicago Tribune and the Associated Press.

 Who is eligible?

-Administrators, teachers, professors, instructors, counseling and outreach staff at two-year colleges from science, technology, engineering and math (STEM) programs in which women are underrepresented.
-Preference will be given to applicants who apply in teams or are connected with an ATE Project or Center.
+Teams made up of 4-8 administrators, professors, instructors, counseling and outreach staff at two-year colleges from science, technology, engineering and math (STEM) programs in which women are underrepresented.
+Preference will be given to teams connected with an ATE Project or Center.
 Forty fellowship spots are available.

 This fellowship is FREE to eligible participants, as part of the National Science Foundation-funded CalWomenTech Scale Up Project.
 This fellowship, including the online training, follow-up support, and access to the online learning community normally costs participants more than $450, per person.